amnesiiac/amnesiiac.github.io/_posts/2023-10-05-linux-blocking-io.md

                               └─────┘
 ```

+the advantages of using softirq are: improved performance (defer works that can be delayed);
+reduced latency (handling pkts & disk io in background); increased scalability (running on smp linux).

+the disadvantages of using softirq are: complexity to implement & manage
+(careful coordination with main kthread & other components); overhead introduced (the kernel state save & restore);
+security issue (can be used to inject code in kernel, kernel privilege abuse)

 <hr>

 ### # conclusion
-So, from the above workflow chart, each time a client-end waiting for & receive a packets, the related process will be peeled off from cpu & get the cpu back, in which 2 times of context switch is needed.
+so, from the above workflow chart, each time a client-end waiting for & receive a packets, the related process
+will be peeled off from cpu & get the cpu back, in which 2 times of context switch is needed.
-If the user program is "networking IO-bound" workload, then CPU will be busy doing useless context switch again and again.
+if the user program is "networking IO-bound" workload, then CPU will be busy doing useless context switch again and again.

-The networking IO model (just name it as single channel without reuse) cannot be used in server-end programs, cause the above model are assuming each socket for each connection proc, and all others will blocking util they are selected by the cpu dispatcher.
+the networking IO model (just name it as single channel without reuse) cannot be used in server-end programs,
+cause the above model are assuming each socket for each connection proc, and all others will blocking util they
+are selected by the cpu dispatcher.

-This BIO networking model can be used in client-end, in which the process will block to wait for incoming data to perform the next steps.
+this BIO networking model can be used in client-end, in which the process will block to wait for incoming data
+to perform the next steps.
-But nowadays, some well encapsulated networking framework like golang/net are abandoned BIO like above.
+but nowadays, some well encapsulated networking framework like golang/net are abandoned BIO like above.

 <hr>